 That day, Dan had already laid the table for breakfast.
 He was waiting for Alisha to join him.
 She pulled the dining chair to sit down next to him.
 Just as she seated herself, she realized there was no yogurt on the table.
 Both of them had divided household chores.
 Meals were her responsibility.

 “Sorry, Dan,” Alisha said.

 Dan would never complain about the menu.
 But he absolutely loved yogurt.
 He wanted it every day, for all his meals.

 Alisha could manage just fine in college.
 She got married in the year 2006.
-As wonderful as a marriage is, it comes with its own set of challenges.
+Marriage is a wonderful experience.
+However, it comes with its own challenges.
 Challenges entail changes.
-Most changes require efforts.
+Most changes require effort.
 Efforts made without goals in mind often lead to frustrations in life.
 On the contrary, efforts backed by systematic learning help a person grow.